rerdavies/pipedal/docs/Debugging.md

 (which will also restart the `pipedald` service).

-To start the React debug server, from a shell, `cd` to the react directory, and run `./start`.
-The react debug server will detect any changes to React sources, and rebuild them automatically (no build step required).
+To start the web app debug server, from a shell, `cd` to the `./vite` directory, and run `npm run dev`.
+The Vite debug server will automatically detect any changes to web app sources, and rebuild them automatically (no build step required).
+Note that the `pipedald` service must be running in order for the web app to function properly, either as a the `pipedald` service, or by running `pipedald` in a debugger.
-Actual debugging is performed using the Chrome debugger (which is remarkably well integrated with React).
+Actual debugging is performed using the Chrome debugger (which is remarkably well integrated with Vite/React).
 You won't actually see changes to the version of the systemd version of the static web app until you do a full _Release_ or _RelWithDebInfo_ build of PiPedal, followed by running `./install.sh` which pushes the built react app in the location where the systemd version of `pipedald` serves static web content.

 By default, the debug React app will attempt to contact the pipedald server on ws:*:8080 -- the address on which the debug version of pipedald listens on.
 This can be reconfigured in the file `react/src/public/var/config.json` if desired.
-If you connect to the the pipedald server port (port 80), pipedald intercepts requests for this file and  points the react app at itself, so the file has no effect when running in production.
+If you connect to the the pipedald server port (port 80), pipedald intercepts requests for `http://./var/config.json`  and  points the react app at itself, so the file has no effect when running in production.

 The React app will display the message "Error: Failed to connect to the server", until you start the pipedald websocket server in the VSCode debugger.
 However, it's quite reasonable to point the react debug app at a systemd instance of the pipedald server instead, if you don't intend to debug C++ code.

     react/public/var/config.json:
     {
         ...
-        "socket_server_port": 8080,  # (PiPedald's port number)
+        # (PiPedald's port number.
+80 for the production service, 8080 (by default) for
+        # pipedal running under a debugger.
+        "socket_server_port": 8080,
         "socket_server_address": "*",
         ...
     }